iotc-secretariat/iotc-reference-datasets-ce/README.md

-# Georeferenced catch and effort datasets
+# Geo-referenced catch and effort datasets

 This R project is used to build the `iotc.data.reference.datasets.CE` R package and contains all necessary code and resources to create the catch and effort datasets from the data currently available in the IOTC databases.